 - 1. must not be reduced or denied for failure to provide the notice if: (a) the school prevented you from providing the notice; (b) you had not received notice of your responsibility to provide the notice described above; or (c) compliance with the requirements above would likely result in physical harm to your child; and - may, in the discretion of the court or an IHO, not be reduced or denied for the parents' failure to provide the required notice if: (a) the parent is not literate or cannot write in English; or (b) compliance with the above requirement would likely result in serious emotional harm to the child.

 RESOURCES

-USDOE - IDEA Site - (includes Part 300 of the Code of Federal Regulations) http://idea.ed.gov/
+United States Department of Education - IDEA Site (Includes Part 300 of the Code of Federal Regulations)